 - Mark, a cyclist from Christchurch, New Zealand

 - Lisa, a triathlete from Bedford

 Whatever the reasons, it still hasn't been conclusively proven that significant disturbances in fluid or electrolyte balance causes leads to cramp and so we try to be very careful about the claims we make about our stronger electrolyte drinks.

 So, when frustrated athletes who've come across us when researching cramp and hydration online ask us for links to papers proving that our products will help, we try to explain this and, along with sharing the case studies and observational research summarised in Andy's blog, we point them towards the growing mass of anecdotal evidence available, some of which comes directly from people trying Precision Hydration, and let them make up their own minds.

 Countless athletes from all around the world - and all levels of performance - contact us (on an almost daily basis) to tell us that personalising their hydration strategy and following a more aggressive sodium supplementation strategy has helped them avoid - or at least reduce/alleviate - their problems with cramp.

 For the last few years we've also conducted an annual survey on muscle cramp where we ask athletes about their experiences and have always found the data encouraging.

-If you're trying to make up your mind about whether to give some stronger electrolyte supplements a try before, during and after exercise that tends to result in cramp then you can read some of these anecdotes in the review sections of our product pages (e.g. our low-cal 1,500mg/l effervescent tabs), our elite athlete testimonial page and in the regular athlete stories we post on our blog, such as this one, this one and this one.
+If you're trying to make up your mind about whether to give some stronger electrolyte supplements a try before, during and after exercise that tends to result in cramp then you can read some of these anecdotes in the review sections of our product pages (e.g. our low-cal 1,500mg/l effervescent tabs), our elite athlete testimonial page and in the regular athlete stories we post on our blog, such as this one.